analogdevicesinc/msdk/Examples/MAX32670/SPI_Usecase/README.md

         MOSI: P0.3 <--> P0.15
         CLK : P0.4 <--> P0.16
         SS  : P0.5 <--> P0.17
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output